-Here is a sequence to activate your primary deep core muscles.
+How to re-train your primary deep core muscles

 The primary deep core muscles are designed to automatically co-contract prior to moving your body so you can move and function more efficiently.
-Their role is stabilize and protect your spinal and SI joints (hips and back) as well as support your internal organs, and assist with bladder, bowel, and sexual function.
+Their role is stabilize and control your spinal and SI joints (hips and back) as well as support your internal organs, and assist with bladder, bowel, and sexual function.

 As we age, the deep core weakens and becomes less responsive resulting in imbalances that cause back, hip, postural, and pelvic floor issues.
 Other factors that can contribute to lack of deep core function are:

 The purpose of this sequence is to cultivate mind-body connection, help you sense the feeling of muscle activation, and re-train your body to initiate movement from the deep core.
 It involves conscious and contra-lateral movements which are a great way to stimulate both your body and your brain.

 You’ll start by accessing the deepest layers of your core through the breath and the intention to move.
 Then, you’ll progress from smaller to bigger movements.